Chapter 11: Keeping on Keeping on

 The new cover for the updated version of About Last Night—thanks to you!

-The updated version of About Last Night with new packaging is available for pre-order now to be released Tuesday, September 24!
+The updated version of About Last Night with new packaging is available now!
 I hope you like it!
 (Available in ebook exclusively on Amazon and through Kindle Unlimited until mid-December, then it'll be available at all online bookstores.
 Print version coming soon!)

 Back to the "story"…. at the same time my career was bumping along, I was undertaking a change in my personal life by moving from the suburbs of Atlanta to midtown.
 Downsizing from a spacious house to a loft condo was a long, painful process and the upheaval of a move really made a dent in my writing schedule.
 Getting used to a smaller, less private workspace was another adjustment.
 (This is a warning to writers—do not underestimate the impact of a relocation!)